astrotars/stream-android-encrypted-chat/README.md

 }
 ```

 We override Stream's `MessageInputView` and simply decrypt the message before sending it. `MessageInputView` calls `prepareMessage` before sending it to the API so we override this and encrypt before sending it along.
+Please note, updating a message does not utilize this method, so be aware if you want to support edit functionality.
+You can consider building your own `MessageInputView`.
+For brevity, we won't go there in this tutorial.

 # Step 5: Viewing Messages